vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 recommend to go through the [**Getting Started**][sdk-getting-started] section of IntelliJ Platform SDK.

-You will notice some sections are missing and greyed out.
-But by taking initial setup steps you will get just enough to write your plugin.
-It is important to mention that in order to **debug** a plugin you will need the open source version of IntelliJ IDEA - IntelliJ Community Edition - checked out and attached to the project.
+You will notice that some sections are missing and greyed out.
+However, just by following these initial setup steps you will get just enough to create your own plugin.
+It is important to mention that in order to **debug** a plugin you will need the source code of IntelliJ Community Edition checked out and attached to the project.

 ## Prototyping
-*If you are familiar with plugin development for IntelliJ it is safe to skip this section.*
+*If you are familiar with plugin development for IntelliJ, it is safe to skip this section.*

+To play around a little bit, let's create a very simple plugin with one action.
+Just to test the things and confirm that setup is working.

 First thing you might look in to is the `plugin.xml` file that contains the basic configuration of your plugin.

+After filling in the standard information fields like `<vendor>` or `<version>` we can jump straight to the `<actions>` section.
+Here we can statically position and initialize our actions.

+`plugin.xml` is sufficient enough for most needs.
+However, when doing complex stuff, we can initialize actions dynamically in Java.

-After filling in information fields like `<vendor>` or `<version>` we can jump straight to the `<actions>` and add nodes for out action.
-Let's position our action in the project view popup menu, the one you that appears when you right-click on the project in IDEA.
+Let's position our
+action in the Project View popup menu, the one that appears when you right-click the project name in IDEA.

 **Information tags:**
 {% highlight xml %}